In addition to my work at Author Weekly, I teach college writing to about 200 students each year.

 The problem is that we have different ideas about what willing to learn means.

-Willing to learn means the willingness to do whatever it takes to learn, whatever it takes to evolve as a writer.'Willing to learn' means the willingness to do whatever it takes to learn, whatever it takes to evolve as a writer.
+Willing to learn means the willingness to do whatever it takes to learn, whatever it takes to grow and evolve as a writer.'Willing to learn' means the willingness to do whatever it takes to learn, whatever it takes to grow and evolve as a writer.
 Click To Tweet

 Many come to college, to writing, to any worthy endeavor, saying, “I’m willing to learn.”